 If the soil is draining noticeably slowly then the soil may be firmed in too aggressively when it has been re-potted.
 In which case transfer your peace lily to another pot with regular potting soil, ideally amended with some perlite for added drainage.

 Check to see if your pot has drainage holes in the base and ensure they are not blocked by compacted soil which can also down drainage and always empty saucers and trays of excess water after a bout of watering.

-With the right drainage conditions the peace lily should thrive and be capable of flowering properly in the Spring and Summer.
+With the right drainage conditions, the peace lily should thrive and be capable of flowering properly in the Spring and Summer.

-(Read my article, how to revive a dying peace lily).
+(Read my article, how to Revive a dying peace lily).

 - The reason for peace lilies not blooming is usually because of excess fertilizer and not enough light.
-Peace lilies require less fertilizer then most houseplants.
+Peace lilies require less fertilizer than most houseplants.
 If too much is applied then the peace lily grows foliage at the expense of flowers.
 Low light can also cause the peace lily not to flower.